nbeckerphoto/colortools/docs/colortools-tutorial.md

 ## Illustrated Examples

 ### Example 1
 The simplest way to use ColorTools is to simply point it to a directory of images and generate a summary of the results.

+For each image, a list of dominant colors is provided in both RGB and HSV.
+Dominant colors are represented as lists of length 3 (for [R, G, B] or [H, S, V]).

 ```
 $ colortools input/tutorial --summary